IVerse-VDV/QubitLab/README.md

 ### About the Developer

-**Rexzea** is passionate about making quantum computing accessible through visualization and interactive tools.
+**[Rexzea](https://github.com/rexzea)**(Main Author) is passionate about making quantum computing accessible through visualization and interactive tools.
 This project combines interests in quantum mechanics, software development, and education to create a resource that helps others explore the fascinating world of quantum computing.

 ---